vexx-sm/TF2-Team-Radar/README.md

 5. **Rotation**: The radar rotates based on the player's view angle, ensuring that "up" on the radar always corresponds to the direction the player is facing.

-6. **Range Limitation**: Only teammates within a certain range (default: 2560 game units) are displayed on the radar.
+6. **Range Limitation**: Only teammates within a certain range are displayed on the radar.
+(Customizable, default is 2560 game units)

 </details>